Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 Abnormal node on imaging — When clinical examination alone is suboptimal (eg, in obese patients), patients may benefit from axillary imaging.
 Axillary ultrasound is an effective screening method for detecting nonpalpable nodal metastasis in patients with invasive breast cancer.

 In one study of 653 consecutive patients, ultrasound-guided fine needle aspiration diagnosed axillary disease in 23 percent of patients, thereby negating a second operation in 150 .
-However, the efficacy of ultrasound-guided biopsy can vary between centers because the accuracy of ultrasound examination is operator dependent .
-(See "Diagnostic evaluation of women with suspected breast cancer" and "Breast biopsy".)
+However, the efficacy of ultrasound-guided biopsy can vary between centers because the accuracy of ultrasound examination is operator dependent (see "Diagnostic evaluation of women with suspected breast cancer" and "Breast biopsy").
+As there are no current guidelines on which patients benefit most from axillary ultrasound evaluation for metastatic disease, it is recommended that each institution develop its own guidelines in a multidisciplinary fashion.

 Patients with abnormal axillary lymph nodes by imaging have a higher risk of having multiple metastatic lymph nodes .
-Such patients should undergo core biopsy or fine needle aspiration of the suspicious node and, if positive, an ALND for axillary clearance .
+Such patients should undergo image-guided core biopsy or fine needle aspiration of the suspicious node and, if positive, an ALND for axillary clearance .
+When only one or two suspicious nodes are detected by imaging and one is confirmed positive by biopsy, SLNB remains an option.
+Each institution should develop its own guidelines for this situation with multidisciplinary input.

 Indications — We recommend the use of sentinel lymph node biopsy (SLNB) to assess axillary lymph nodes in patients with early breast cancer (T1 or T2) who do not have clinically positive nodes and in patients with ductal carcinoma in situ (DCIS) when mastectomy is performed.
 These recommendations are consistent with those made by the American Society of Clinical Oncology in 2014 .